-Should I contact my doctor?
+Should I Contact my Doctor?

-You can contact your doctor if…
+You should contact your doctor if…

-- A blister diaper rash or boils on your baby’s diaper area.
+There is a blister diaper rash or boils on your baby’s diaper area.

-- There is a pus discharge or a bleeding diaper rash.
+There is a pus discharge or a bleeding diaper rash.

-- Your baby has a fever
+Your baby has a fever.

 Do you have your own home remedy for diaper rash?
 Share your “home remedy diaper rash treatment" with other moms below…

-One should never ever slather a baby up with anything petroleum based.
-It's fine for cars and engines, but not babies as it messes with the endocrine system.
+"One should never slather a baby up with anything petroleum-based.
+It's okay for cars and engines, but not babies as it messes with the endocrine system.

 Use coconut oil instead.
 It is natural and has antiseptic properties and creates a barrier on the baby's delicate bottom."